rbisdorff/Digraph3/docSphinx/tutorial.rst

 Generating standard random performance tableaux
 -----------------------------------------------

-The :py:class:`randomPerfTabs.RandomPerformanceTableau` class, the simplest of the kind, specializes the generic :py:class:`refTabs.PerformanceTableau` class, and takes the following parameters.
+The :py:class:`randomPerfTabs.RandomPerformanceTableau` class, the simplest of the kind, specializes the generic :py:class:`prefTabs.PerformanceTableau` class, and takes the following parameters.

     * numberOfActions := nbr of decision actions.
     * numberOfCriteria := number performance criteria.